 Methemoglobinemia symptoms in humans

-What are the symptoms of Methemoglobinemia?
 Symptoms of type 1 MetHb include: Bluish coloring of the skin (called cyanosis) Symptoms of type 2 .
+After initial signs and symptoms of methemoglobinemia have been addressed, routine gastrointestinal and skin decontamination should be performed as indicated.People with congenital methemoglobinemia are born with high levels of MetHb in their bodies and may or may not manifest signs and symptoms.
 Methylene blue is the treatment of choice for severe acute methemoglobinemia; hyperbaric oxygen or exchange transfusions are also acceptable treatment options if .
 Methemoglobin is produced by the oxidation of ferrous iron in hemoglobin into ferric iron.Moreover, in recent epidemiological investigations, dietary nitrate showed no association with gastric cancer or esophageal cancer in humans [7, 57].
 Diagnostic différentiel.
 Enzyme Inhibitors.
 In people with autosomal recessive congenital .
 The diagnosis of methemoglobinemia should be considered in patients presenting with cyanosis and .
 Dapsone (used in pneumocystis infection), Chloroquine. chocolate-brown colored blood.
 The following describes the symptom(s) associated with this disease along with the corresponding body system(s), .

 Methemoglobinemia: Causes, Diagnosis, and Treatment